paal3d/Coursera---Getting-and-Cleaning-Data---project/README.md

 Files included in this project are:

-CodeBook.md             - Includes a description of the Dataset.
+CodeBook.md             - Includes a description of the Modifications of the given data.

 run_analysis.R          - R file with the code used to analyse and clean the given data.